 Reproduction of either our logo or the Situational Leadership® Model requires prior express permission from CLS.
 Both graphics are registered trademarks of CLS.

 The Situational Leadership® Model:

-All the below versions of the Situational Leadership® Model are an illegal recreation of our original copyrighted work and an improper use of our trademarks.
+All the below versions of the Situational Leadership® Model are an unauthorized reproduction of our original copyrighted work and an improper use of our trademarks.
 Please refrain from reproducing or creating copies of our intellectual property.
-Such forms of illegal reproduction could confuse consumers into believing they are purchasing and consuming genuine versions of the Situational Leadership® program.
+Such forms of unauthorized reproduction could confuse consumers into believing they are purchasing and consuming genuine versions of the Situational Leadership® program.

 For partners and other CLS affiliates: